barambani/laws/README.md

 [ [Code](https://github.com/barambani/laws/blob/master/src/main/scala/SemigroupModule.scala), [Laws Check](https://github.com/barambani/laws/blob/master/src/test/scala/SemigroupLawsCheck.scala), [Reference](https://en.wikipedia.org/wiki/Semigroup) ]

 ### Monoid
 A *monoid* is a specialization of a *semigroup*.
-To be a *monoid* any *semigroup* needs to define also an identity element
+To be a *monoid* any *semigroup* needs to define also an identity element.
+A possible implementation is
 ```scala
 trait Monoid[A] extends Semigroup[A] {
   val empty: A
 }
 ```
-that has to satisfy the identity law for every `a` in `A`
+where the `empty` element has to satisfy the identity law for every `a` in `A`
 ```scala
 (a: A) => (a <> empty) == a && (empty <> a) == a
 ```
-*Note that in the code, to access the `Monoid[A]` `empty` element we have to go through the implicit handle for the instance in use.
-This is not present in the expression above just to keep the read more fluent*
+*Worth nothing that in the actual implementation of the law, we had to go through the implicit handle for the instance in use to access the `Monoid[A]` `empty` element.
+This is not present in the expression above just to keep the read more fluent*.
+The real implementation is in fact
 ```scala
 sealed trait MonoidLaws[A] extends SemigroupLaws[A] {